-The island was amazing, but to be honest, a guy played a large part in me staying for as long as I did.
-Yes I knowwwwww.
-But don't act like you've never changed your plans for a dude.
+The island was so amazing that I ended up staying a lot longer than originally intended.
 Upon my arrival to Little Morgans, (a hostel I would highly recommend if you love a good time) I heard in passing about some people going to a "monkey island."
 I thought that sounded awesome, but didn't get a chance to talk to them before they left.
-When my man friend and I asked about getting to Monkey Island (Isla de los Monos), the volunteer at the hostel pointed us in the right direction on the map, but said he'd never been there himself.
+When a friend I had made and I asked about getting to Monkey Island (Isla de los Monos), the volunteer at the hostel pointed us in the right direction on the map, but said he'd never been there himself.
 We thought that was strange since he's been on Ometepe for years.
 We also thought it was strange that the hostel didn't offer any kind of tour to the island like many of the other Ometepe attractions.
 We soon found out why...

 Stock up on bananas • Rent a kayak

 We headed to a little corner store near where the bus picked up and bought some bananas to feed the monkeys and some food to feed to street dogs while we were waiting.
 We hopped on a bus that took us around the southern part of the island where the roads weren't paved anymore and told the driver to just let us out near la Isla de los Monos.
 We found a small hotel of the same name and found out we could rent a kayak to take out to the small island.
 We were warned by the people renting out kayaks to not go in the jungle on the island, as the monkey can sometimes become aggressive.
 We sort of brushed these comments aside and sailed off toward the island where I would frolic and cuddle with the sweet little monkeys inhabiting it.